 Instagram does not allow outside links to be posted in the content fields, so you have to be creative in goals and calls-to-action.
 Instagram hashtags function similarly to Twitter hashtags, allowing users to brand a content series, as well as develop a library of all related content.

-and other, mostly digital-first properties were finding success with.
+and others—mostly digital-first properties—were finding success with.
 The concept combined the feel of popular “what’s in their bag?” photography with larger-than-life, in-house editor personalities.
-The scoop satiated the Instagram user craving for beautiful overhead photography, but also provided an insider look at the people who produce and publish the magazine that the digital content users are already enjoying.
+The scoop satiated the Instagram user craving beautiful overhead photography and provided an insider look at the people who produce and publish the magazine.

 When possible, the photos tagged featured local products, as well as the editors themselves.
-This grew reach and gave users the bonus of being able to learn more about the products by clicking through to the profile.
+This increased reach and gave users the ability to learn more about the featured items by clicking through to the company profile.

 The second campaign, #SummerinMSP